Home » Water Quality » Tap Water » Is Boston Tap Water Safe to Drink in 2024?

 Turbidity measures the levels of various types of particles suspended in the water.
 These particles can include clay, silt, organic and inorganic matter, algae, and microorganisms.

-Before the disinfection process began, both Quabbin and Wachusset’s maximum turbidity results were found to be within safe parameters.
+Before the disinfection process began, both Quabbin and Wachusset’s maximum turbidity results were within safe parameters during April 2024.

 Algae Levels

 Drinking water with high algae levels is not dangerous to consume.
-However, they may result in off-tastes and odors.
+However, it can result in unpleasant tastes and odors.

 Is Boston Tap Water Hard or Soft?